A Discontinuous Galerkin Fast Spectral Method for the Full Boltzmann Equation with General Collision Kernels: Numerical experiments and results

+{Figure \ref{fig_thermalCavity_contour} shows the contour plot of various flow properties.
+Figures~\ref{fig_cavity_TQxQy},~\ref{fig_cavity_PxyUxUy} illustrate the comparison of flow properties on vertical and horizontal lines along and across the domain.
+We observe a fair agreement between DSMC and DGFS results except for velocity.
+Due to the presence of temperature gradients, a very low-velocity gas motion is induced \cite{kogan1976stresses}.
+DSMC finds it difficult to reproduce the \textit{slow} gas-motion due to the statistical noise.
+Note that the DSMC simulations for the present case employed 100 billion samples in an attempt to reproduce a meaningful average.
+Increasing the sample size in DSMC should further resolve the fluctuations in the shear-stress and velocity components.
+However, the same remains elusive from a computational viewpoint. }

-From a computation viewpoint, DSMC-SPARTA simulations at $Kn=0.5$, with $500\times 500$ cells, 30 particles per cell, a time-step of 2e-9 sec, 200,000 unsteady time-steps, and 1200000 steady time-steps, on 32 CPU processors took 110162.59 sec.
-On the other hand, DGFS simulations on a single GPU at $Kn=0.5$, with $4 \times 4$ elements, 3rd order DGFS, $N^3=32^3$, $M=6$ took $\sim$133599.52 sec to achieve $(\|f^{n+1}-f^{n}\|/\|f^{n}\|_{L_2})/(\|f^{2}-f^{1}\|/\|f^{1}\|_{L_2}) < 6\times10^{-6}$.
+{From a computation viewpoint, DSMC-SPARTA simulations at $Kn=1$, with $500\times 500$ cells, 30 particles per cell, a time-step of 2e-9 sec, 200,000 unsteady time-steps, and 1200000 steady time-steps, on 32 CPU processors took 109155.55 sec.
+On the other hand, DGFS simulations on a single GPU at $Kn=1$, with $4 \times 4$ elements, 3rd order DGFS, $N^3=24^3$, $M=6$ took $\sim$56020.99 sec to achieve $(\|f^{n+1}-f^{n}\|/\|f^{n}\|_{L_2})/(\|f^{2}-f^{1}\|/\|f^{1}\|_{L_2}) < 3\times10^{-5}$.
 Note that these are representative simulation times for indicating the computational efforts required in DGFS and DSMC for 2-D simulations.
-A detailed comparison between CPU and GPU performance is subject of future study.
+Our experience shows that even heavily tuned codes can be further improved.
+A detailed comparison between CPU and GPU performance is subject of future study.}